Center and Institute Guidelines

 Establishing Centers: From Concept to Approval

-Formal proposals are reviewed and approved by all involved department chairs and/or center/institute directors, all involved academic deans, the vice president for extension if outreach activities are proposed, the vice president for research if research activities are proposed, and the senior vice president and provost.
-Once the review process has been completed, the senior vice president and provost will forward a recommendation to the president.
+Formal proposals are reviewed and approved by all involved department chairs and/or center/institute directors, all involved academic deans, the vice president for extension if outreach activities are proposed, the vice president for research if research activities are proposed, the senior vice president and provost, and the president.

 Reporting and Reviewing

 The Office of the Vice President for Research maintains data and information on all centers and institutes and the reports from reviews.